Carl was inspired to donate his kidney to a stranger.

 Carl, a postman from Oxford, became a donor after seeing a friend’s life saved by a transplant following years of gruelling treatment and poor health.

 “It completely transformed her life and that of her young family, and I thought, ‘I can do it for someone, why shouldn’t I do it?’

-“I live by on my own and my two children are grown up – I didn’t don’t have the commitments I did years ago.
+“I live on my own and my two children are grown up.
+I don’t have the commitments I did years ago.
 I could cross the road and get knocked down by a bus.

 “So I felt I was at a time in my life when I could look to help other people.”

-After surgery, he was gently jogging in three weeks, back in work on light duties after four weeks and pretty well recovered after six weeks.
+Three weeks after surgery Carl was going on gentle jogs, was back in work on light duties after four weeks and close to fully recovered after six weeks.

-He had a letter from the recipient expressing their thanks.
+He had a letter from the recipient of his kidney expressing their thanks.
 Carl describes donating as "a life affirming experience".